Colchester Institute Skip To Main Content

 • All subcontractors will be subject to due diligence before being issued with a contract and, where relevant, are subject to the financial health checks as laid out in the funding rules.

-• A contract management plan will be in place for each Subcontracting arrangement
+• A contract management plan will be in place for each Subcontracting arrangement.

-• All subcontractors must meet high quality standards
+• All subcontractors must meet high quality standards.

-• All subcontractors must provide evidence of financial viability
+• All subcontractors must provide evidence of financial viability.

-The College has robust subcontractor management processes in place that have been subject to external and internal audit.
-All AEB enrolments are subject to rigorous eligibility checks including: checking ID, residency and right of abode and prior attainment via the Personal Learning Record (PLR).
-For adult funded programmes, on a monthly basis, the College shares (ILR) data with the subcontractor for double funding checks and regularly checks the Funding Rules Monitoring Reports (FRM02) where the ESFA reports on duplicate learning aims being funded at more than one provider.
+• Additionally, adult funded programmes, on a monthly basis, the College shares (ILR) data with the subcontractor for double funding checks and regularly checks the Funding Rules Monitoring Reports (FRM02) where the DfE reports on duplicate learning aims being funded at more than one provider.

 Through the supply chain, the College is able to develop understanding and knowledge of different sectors and communities, learning through shared good practice.